-AKRON, Ohio (AP) — A judge has ordered new DNA testing on a cigarette butt found near the scene of a 1990 double murder for which a northeast Ohio man was sentenced to death.
+COLUMBUS, Ohio (AP) — The Ohio Supreme Court says a judge should reconsider an inmate's request for new DNA testing on a cigarette butt from the scene of a double murder that led to the prisoner's death sentence.